darkrenaissance/darkfi/doc/src/dev/contribute.md

     serial in your wallet.
 23. Separate mining logic from darkfid into a new program and communicate over RPC
 24. Python utility tool (swiss army knife) for working with txs, contract calls and params.
+25. Python event viewer to inspect and debug the event graph.
 99. resource manager for p2p (DoS protection, disconnect bad nodes)